Modular Single-Phase UPS

 View →

-Xtreme Power M90S-12S modular single-phase UPS — full cabinet of stacked 6 kW power modules and battery modules above a maintenance-bypass switch
+Xtreme Power M90S-12S modular single-phase UPS — front view with the door closed (left) and the door open (right), showing stacked 6 kW power and battery modules above the maintenance-bypass switch

-The M90S-12S — the facility-level tier, fully populated with 6 kW power and battery modules (scales to 48 kW)
+The M90S-12S — door closed (left) and open (right), fully populated with hot-swappable 6 kW power and battery modules above the integral maintenance-bypass switch (scales to 48 kW).

 Specifications by tier